jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

 ### 101 Matters to be shown in Fishing Vessel Register
 [Repealed]

-### 101A Matters to be shown in High Seas Permit Register
+### 101A Matters to be shown in International Fishing Permit Register
-The High Seas Permit Register must contain all the particulars required by regulations made under section 297.
+The International Fishing Permit Register must contain all the particulars required by regulations made under section 297.

 ### 102 Access to registers
-(1) The Permit Register, the Fishing Vessel Register, and the High Seas Permit Register are open for inspection by members of the public on payment of the prescribed fee (if any) during the hours stated by notice in the Gazette under section 98(5).
+(1) The Permit Register, the Fishing Vessel Register, and the International Fishing Permit Register are open for inspection by members of the public on payment of the prescribed fee (if any) during the hours stated by notice in the Gazette under section 98(5).
 (2) Subject to subsection (3), the chief executive shall, upon request and payment of a reasonable charge fixed by the chief executive, supply to any person copies of all or any part of a register.
 (3) If the chief executive is satisfied, on the application of any person, that the disclosure of that person's address (as entered in the register) would be prejudicial to the personal safety of that person or his or her family, the chief executive may direct that such information shall not be available for inspection or otherwise disclosed.